How stem cells are a game-changer in regenerative beauty

 Considered a safer option, stem cells used in a treatment are typically obtained from the patient’s own body and have a low risk of rejection or adverse reactions.
 Chemical treatments carry a comparatively higher risk of side effects, such as allergic reactions, infection, and tissue damage.

-How safe is the procedure that you follow at the Bioscience Group?
+How safe is the procedure that you follow at the Bioscience Institute?

 Completely safe, we initially make a pain-free fat extraction of 20cc via biopsy.
 This fat is then sent to the laboratory and undergoes quality control as we need to be sure that it is biologically viable.
 Then in a completely sterile room, we start the process of extracting the stem cells from the fat; this process takes around one week.
 This is a very important step because, within the fat sample, there are also other cells that can damage our bodies, like micro fat that can cause inflammation if injected into the body again by mistake.